DEMAND 2025

 Source: AEMET and own work.

-This means that over the course of 2024, 46.2% of days had temperatures well above the historical average temperature, which is lower than the 55.7% of the previous year.
-Such days were concentrated mainly between January to February, April, July to August, and October, with July standing out among the summer months and October among the winter months.
-On the other hand, only 3.3% of days in the year had temperatures below the historical average (down from 6.0% the previous year), and these days were mainly concentrated in March, June, October, and December.
+This means that over the course of 2025, 48.6% of days had temperatures well above the historical average temperature, which is higher than the 46.2% of the previous year.
+Such days were concentrated mainly in January, from June to August, and October, with June standing out among the summer months and October and January among the winter months.
+On the other hand, only 10.3% of days in the year had temperatures below the historical average (over 3.3% the previous year), and these days were mainly concentrated in March.

 Electricity demand